Spagettileg/virtual-cookboox/README.md

 Colours used in this project were sourced from [Gorgeous Contrast](https://visme.co/blog/website-color-schemes/) palette in visme.com.
 Essentially, various shades of green and black worked well with the multiple array of colours that were present in the food recipe imagery.

 ### Typography
 Monserrat & Lato fonts were used throughout this project.
-H1 header was used in the home page to announce Virtual Cookbook brand to the user.
+H1 header was used in the home page to announce Virtual Cookboox brand to the user.
 Thereafter, H2 & H3 was used for sub-heading narrative, with H6 being used user information guide purposes to understand the function of both edit recipe & delete recipe buttons.

 Font-weight of 500 & 700 was used to help draw attention to the user for both branding and instruction too.